NiclasvanEyk/niclasve.me/src/content/blog/auto-dark-mode-for-fish-shell.md

 # This function will be automatically called, whenever COLOR_MODE is changed.
 function update_bat_theme --on-variable COLOR_MODE
     # Based on the new value of COLOR_MODE, we either configure
-    # bat to use our preferred light or dark colorscheme.
+    # bat to use our preferred light or dark color scheme.
     if [ $COLOR_MODE = light ]
         set BAT_THEME 'Solarized (light)'
     else